 On the SAT essay, there is no room for your personal point of view.
 Instead, you read a previously published persuasive essay and then write a rhetorical analysis of the reasoning, evidence, and stylistic devices used.
 You’re given 50 minutes to accomplish this.

 ACT has been plagued by unreliable and confusing results related to essay scoring and has responded with a series of changes around how scores are reported and whether scores can be challenged.
-College Board may very well be equally challenged to produce reliable (consistent) essay scores, but we have yet to see any data released publicly.
-The good news is that the vast majority – approaching 90% – of colleges no longer require the SAT or ACT essay at all (e.g. USC, NYU) or discount its importance (e.g. University of California system) relative to the other areas of the tests.
+College Board may very well be equally challenged to produce reliable (consistent) essay scores.
+In an effort to provide some clarity amidst all this confusion, we have written about what constitutes a good essay score.
+Additionally, a bit of good news is that only a handful of colleges still require the SAT or ACT essay at all, and a number of those schools discount its importance (e.g. University of California system) relative to the other areas of the tests.

-Students who qualify as National Merit Semifinalists based on 11th grade PSAT scores must ultimately post a “confirming” score on the SAT if they wish to have a shot at becoming a Finalist.
-You may feel this is unfair.
-We would agree with you.
-However, having to post a confirming SAT score should not push you to focus only on the SAT if other important indicators say ACT.
+Until now, a student who qualified as a National Merit Semifinalist based on 11th grade PSAT scores ultimately had to post a “confirming” score on the SAT if she wished to have a shot at becoming a Finalist.
+However, beginning with the class of 2020, students will be able to post confirming scores by taking either the SAT or the ACT.
+Thus, there is no reason to gravitate toward the SAT if other important indicators say ACT.

 Both tests offer a half-dozen or more test date options scattered throughout the year.
 You may find that one test’s set of options suits you much better than the alternative set.
-The SAT is adding a summer (August) test date in 2017 that we expect to be extremely popular.
-Rumors of a July ACT test date are in the air, but we don’t expect this to be a reality until 2018 at the earliest.
+The SAT added a summer (August) test date in 2017 that is proving extremely popular.
+The ACT added a July test date in 2018, but it’s worth noting that this test date is not available in California or New York.
 We don’t recommend that test date availability drive your decision between SAT and ACT, but it can be a tip factor.

 Inconsistent College Policies and Requirements